6 Tips to book your tickets smoothly!

 Tip 1: Register in advance

 Do you already have an account with Tele Ticket Service?
 Excellent!
-Keep your username and password handy when booking tickets.
+Keep your username and password close when booking tickets.
+Forgot your password?
+You can change it here.

-You do not have an account?
-Create an account in advance, to avoid having to do this when you are booking your tickets.
+You don't have an account?
+Create one in advance, to avoid having to do this when you are booking your tickets.
 It will save you a great deal of time.
+You can register for an account here.

 Tip 2: Check your details if you have an account

 During the booking process, changing your account details takes quite a lot of effort.
 So check your details before tickets go on sale.
-You may have moved house or changed e-mail addresses since your last booking.
+You may have moved or changed your e-mail address since your last booking.

 Tip 3: Log onto www.teleticketservice.com